hjhuney/An-Intro-to-Scala/README.md

 In this instance, ("aardvark" == "aardvark") evaluates to true.
 Since we put the "!" operator in front of this statement, it will return the reverse, which is "false".

-# If Statements
+# Part 12: If Statements

 With the logical operators out of the way, let's work on if statements.
 In Scala, we follow the if -> else if -> else line of logic.
+Open up your text editor and create a new .scala file.
+I named mine "scala_if_statements.scala", but you're free to use any name you like.

 First, let's create a list of animals.

 ```